-Not all of the closing costs are fixed, you may be able to negotiate some of the fees with your lender.
-See if you’re able to use a previous home appraisal or are able to choose some of the vendors used for the title or home inspection.
+You may be able to negotiate some of the fees with your lender.
+See if you’re able to use a previous home appraisal or can choose some of the vendors used for the title or home inspection.

 Get Offers from Multiple Lenders

 Closing costs and other fees will vary lender to lender.
 It’s best to compare loan estimates from at least three different lenders.
 You can even use those loan estimates to help you negotiate an even better deal.

 Use our loan comparison calculator to compare loan offers to see which is the best deal.

 A higher credit score will not only equal a lower credit score, but you will be offered a better deal with lower refinance costs.